 Pack a separate essentials box with the items you’ll need immediately in your new home.
 Your essentials might include:

-• Basic cooking utensils (such as a spatula and wooden spoon)
+- Basic cooking utensils (such as a spatula and a wooden spoon)

-Clearly label this box and make sure you know where it is during the move.
+Clearly label this box and ensure you know its location during the move.

 Our Conclusion